00:40

 Chevelles, Camaros, 442s, GTOs, or Mustangs.

-I did what I could.
-Got a summer job in a body shop, where they let me work on it on weekends.
-I painted it blue, added some rims and a glass pack muffler.
 The seats folded down, so I was very popular for double dates to the drive-ins on Friday nights.
 Funny, but I don’ t remember any of the movies.
 These old wagons are collector cars today.
 In 1969, who knew?